How It All Started ……

 We Move To The Dog (WOOF)

-In 2013 we also moved our concerts to Upstairs at The Crown and Greyhound (The Dog) in Dulwich Village.
+In 2013 we also moved our concerts from DHFC to Upstairs at The Crown and Greyhound (The Dog) in Dulwich Village.

 This was much more of an upheaval.
-The room was only half the size of the space at DHFC, so we could sell only half the number of tickets, which had a knock-on effect on our finances as artists had already been booked.
+The room was only half the size of the space at DHFC, so we could sell only half the number of tickets, which had a knock-on effect on our finances as artists had already been booked and we were contracted to pay at least a guaranteed minimum fee.

 There was no stage, so we (or rather the lovely Alan – thanks Alan!) had to build one which could be dismantled and stored elsewhere when the room was used for other things.
 We also had to import/export a van full of PA equipment to the Dog for every concert and set it up/take it down each time (thanks John, Jenny and Davide!)